 What does a diagnostic medical sonographer do?

-A diagnostic medical sonographer uses imaging equipment and soundwaves to form images of many parts of the body, known as ultrasounds.
+A diagnostic medical sonographer, also known simply as a sonographer, uses imaging equipment and soundwaves to form images of many parts of the body, known as ultrasounds.
+They are trained to acquire and analyze these sonographic images.
 These images are used to help doctors diagnose and treat many medical conditions.

 Career outlook for a diagnostic medical sonographer